flashmob/go-guerrilla/README.md

 Releases
 =========================================================
+1.5.1 - 4nd Nov 2016
+- Small optimizations to the way email is saved

 1.5 - 2nd Nov 2016
 - Fixed a DoS vulnerability, stop reading after an input limit is reached